iomesh/docs/docs/deploy-iomesh-cluster/setup-iomesh.md

 ### Viewing Block Device Objects
 **Object** is a basic unit of Kubernetes resources, and in IOMesh, an individual block device can be viewed as a block device object.
 To mount block devices on IOMesh, you first need to know what block devices are available.

-IOMesh manages disks of Kubernetes worker nodes by using OpenEBS's [node-disk-manager(NDM)](https://github.com/openebs/node-disk-manager).
-When deploying IOMesh, BlockDevice CR will be created in the same NameSpace as the IOMesh cluster, and block devices available for use can be seen in this NameSpace.
+IOMesh manages disks on Kubernetes worker nodes with OpenEBS [node-disk-manager(NDM)](https://github.com/openebs/node-disk-manager).
+When deploying IOMesh, BlockDevice CR will be created in the same NameSpace as the IOMesh cluster, and you can see block devices available for use in this NameSpace.

 **Procedure**